Skip to main content

 Gravlax

-Thinly sliced raw salmon cured with dill, salt, and sugar, creating a delicate flavor profile enhanced with a mustard-dill sauce called hovmästarsås.
+Thinly sliced raw salmon cured with dill, salt, and sugar.
+It's mild and clean, served with a mustard-dill sauce called hovmästarsås.

 Allergens: